TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Events/Events/Redirects/AfterAutoCreateRedirectHasBeenPersistedEvent.rst

 persisted redirects.

 ..  note::
-    To handle later updates or react on manual created redirects in the backend module, available hooks of :php:`\TYPO3\CMS\Core\DataHandling\DataHandler`
+    To handle later updates or react on manually created redirects in the backend module, available hooks of :php:`\TYPO3\CMS\Core\DataHandling\DataHandler`
     can be used.